firedynasty/streamlit_apps/local_/readme.md

 A Streamlit application for analyzing resumes, cover letters, and other career documents using local AI models via Ollama.

+Note: I have different versions, 1,2,3,4,5, 5 should work

 ## Features

 - **Document Analysis**: Upload PDF, DOCX, or TXT files for AI-powered analysis